CDC shooter believed COVID vaccine made him suicidal, his father tells police

 Growing security concerns

-It's clear CDC leaders fear employees could continue to be targeted.
-In a Saturday email to employees obtained by AP, CDC's security office asked employees to scrape old CDC parking decals off their vehicles.
-The security office said decals haven’t been required for some time.
+It is clear CDC leaders fear employees could continue to be targeted.
+In a Saturday email obtained by the AP, CDC's security office asked employees to scrape old CDC parking decals off their vehicles.
+The office said decals haven’t been required for some time.

 Richer reported from Washington, D.C.
 Associated Press writer Anthony Izaguirre contributed from Albany, New York.